SIT-EE552-WS/course-slides/maven.md

 ## Building Complex Projects
 ---
 ## Outline
-- External Dependencies
+- Final Projects and other comments
-- Structuring Projects
+- External Dependencies (a short case study)
-- Tools for Building Projects
+- Why Maven?
-- Tools for Testing Projects
+- What is Maven?
-- Your Final Projects
+- Testing Complex Projects with J-Unit